rasika2012/openchoreo/docs/install-guide.md

 ### Kind

-In this section, you'll learn how to set up a [kind](https://kind.sigs.k8s.io/) cluster and install Cilium into that for making it compatible with Choreo.
+In this section, you'll learn how to set up a [kind](https://kind.sigs.k8s.io/) cluster and install Cilium into that for making it compatible with OpenChoreo.

 #### _Prerequisites_